micheleangioni/message-board/readme.md

         protected $table = 'tb_users';

         [...]

-Even if not strictly needed, it is recommended to publish the Message Board conf and lang files through the artisan commands `php artisan config:publish michele-angioni/message-board` and `php artisan lang:publish michele-angioni/message-board`.
-You can than edit the config.php file in your `app/config/packages/michele-angioni/message-board`.

-In particular it can be useful to define a named route for your User page and write it the in the conf file.

-## Usage

 The `MicheleAngioni\MessageBoard\AbstractMbGateway` class is a prototype of the Message Board Gateway which can be used to access all main features of the message board.